-Perspective | Trump got his crowd and his fireworks and peddled his fiction.
+Perspective | Trump got his crowd and his fireworks, and peddled his fiction

 He will defend the Second Amendment and never defund the police.
 The former is part of the oath he takes as president; the latter is not up to him.
 No matter.
 They are his campaign cherry bombs.

-The crowd chanted: “USA, USA.”
+The crowd chanted “USA, USA.”
 The crowd demanded “four more years.”
-The president did not discuss the coronavirus, which has killed more than 130,00 Americans.
+The president did not discuss the coronavirus, which has killed more than 126,000 Americans.
 The crowd did not seem to care.

 Trump left the microphone with a promise to the crowd that the best is yet to come.
-If the president assured the country of anything on this night, with his buzzwords and generalities, with his us versus those other Americans tone, it was that the monuments would be safe.
+If the president assured the country of anything on this night, with his buzzwords and generalities, with his us vs. those other Americans tone, it was that the monuments would be safe.

 He would defend the American fable, the mythology.
 The truth would go missing.